gavinmcfarland/plugma/notes/developer.md

 -   for now, until packages are published need to run `npm pack` and them copy package to new plugin and install `npm install plugma-0.0.1.tgz`

-## Todo

--   Do I need to create my own build and dev commands, so that source code can be injected into plugins?
--   Maybe manifest is included in package.json, or at the least distributed to dist when built

 ## Challenge

 -   Problem I've got is that I want to hide the html and main files.
 They're different for each framework.
 The html file I want to be generated from one file.